 Excavation Spoils are the soil, dirt, and rubble that are removed while excavating.
 The following considerations should be made for preventing hazards from excavation spoils.

-- Don’t place spoils within 2 feet from the edge of an excavation
+- Don’t place spoils within 2 feet of the edge of an excavation

 - Measure from the nearest part of the spoil to the excavation edge